 With the award of the NMRC RTF, PhD tuition fees and any associated fees will not be covered by this Scholarship.

 d.
-Manpower FTE support will be provided by the clinician's primary institution for a 4-year duration (standard bond terms apply for each PhD Scholarship awardee).
+Manpower FTE support will be provided by the clinician's primary institution for a 4-year duration.
+(Standard bond terms may apply for each PhD Scholarship awardee, please inform your Host Institution HR).

 Eligibility and Evaluation Criteria